Elipse: The beat and rhythm and blues years (1962-1967)

-In 1966, Elipse won the first place on the Belgrade Guitar Festival, held at Belgrade Fair.
+In 1966, Elipse won the first place at the Gitarijada festival, held at Belgrade Fair.
 More than 100 bands from all parts of Yugoslavia applied for the partaking, 56 of them being chosen to perform on Gitarijada.
-Elipse were one of the 16 bands that entered the finals.
-On the final evening on the festival, held on 13 February 1966 in front of some 15,000 people, Elipse won the first place, with their biggest rivals, Siluete, ending up second.
+Elipse were one of the 16 bands that entered the finals, and on the final evening on the festival, held on 13 February 1966 in front of some 15,000 people, they won the first place, with their biggest rivals Siluete ending up second.
 In May 1966, Elipse performed on the opening of the Belgrade Youth Center in front of Yugoslav president Josip Broz Tito and the first lady Jovanka Broz, thus becoming the first Yugoslav rock band to perform in front of Tito.
-During the same year, Elipse appeared at the Ponoćna zvona (Midnight Bells) concert, held in Belgrade in front of 2,000 people, and appeared in TV shows Susreti gradova (Meeting of the Cities), Vi i Mi (You and Us) and Koncert za ludi mladi svet (Concert for Crazy Young People).
+During the same year, Elipse appeared at the Ponoćna zvona (Midnight Bells) festival, held in Belgrade, in front of 2,000 people, and appeared in TV shows Susreti gradova (Meeting of the Cities), Vi i Mi (You and Us) and Koncert za ludi mladi svet (Concert for Crazy Young People).
 For the latter they recorded a video at the Belgrade Zoo, performing a cover of the Monkees song "I'm a Believer" in front of a cage with monkeys.
 The media-promoted rivalry with Siluete resulted in a competition of these two bands held at the Belgrade Youth Center, where the audience was to poll the winner.
-The competition, consisting of a musical performance, caricature drawing and poetry presentation, was won by Elipse with 146 votes advantage.
-In 1966, the band also released their second EP, featuring the songs "Pogledaj kroz prozor" ("Look Through the Window", a cover version of the song "Look Through Any Window" by The Hollies), "Reci da me voliš" ("Say that You Love Me", a cover version of The Beatles song "Tell Me What You See"), and the song "Maja", originally entitled "Naga Maja" ("Nude Maja"), with the title changed by the record label's censors.
-At the end of the 1966, the magazine Susret conducted a voting for the most popular band in Belgrade, with Elipse being voted the first, Zlatni Dečaci voted the second, Siluete voted the third, Crni Biseri voted the fourth and Plamenih 5 voted the fifth.
+The competition, consisting of a musical performance, caricature drawing and reciting poetry, was won by Elipse with 146 votes advantage.

+In 1966, the band also released their second EP, featuring the songs "Pogledaj kroz prozor" ("Look Through the Window", a cover version of the song "Look Through Any Window" by The Hollies), "Reci da me voliš" ("Say that You Love Me", a cover version of The Beatles song "Tell Me What You See"), and "Maja" (a cover of Jo Van Wetter's composition "Maya de Goya"), originally entitled "Naga Maja" ("Nude Maja"), with the title changed by the record label's censors.
+At the end of the 1966, the magazine Susret conducted a voting for the most popular Belgrade band, with Elipse being polled the first, Zlatni Dečaci polled the second, Siluete polled the third, Crni Biseri polled the fourth and Plamenih 5 polled the fifth.

-At the beginning of 1967, Elipse performed, alongside the bands Bitnici, on the promotion of PGP-RTB compilation album Beat Scene Now, featuring songs of British beat bands.
-In April 1967, both Siluete and Elipse had performed as the opening acts on The Searchers concerts in Belgrade and Zrenjanin.
+At the beginning of 1967, Elipse performed, alongside the band Bitnici, on the promotion of PGP-RTB compilation album Beat Scene Now, featuring songs of British beat bands.
+In April 1967, both Siluete and Elipse performed as the opening acts on The Searchers concerts in Belgrade and Zrenjanin.
 Soon after, guitarist Vuković left Elipse, deciding to dedicate himself to his studies of architecture.